French Touch Dreamin’”. It proved to be an educative day, jam packed full of amazing Salesforce content.

 I started with the breakfast.
 With a full stomach comes a hungry spirit, so I went ahead and met the other attendees.

-After this I moved to the keynote session: Jean-Michel Mougeolle and the French Touch Dreamin team welcomed the attendees and introduced the day program.
+Jean-Michel Mougeolle and the French Touch Dreamin team welcomed the attendees and introduced the day program.

 - Mike Tetlow - Lightning Component State Management Best Practises

 This Session provided us with a new and interesting vision on how to implement the Lightning Component with an observer.
 The idea would be that all the components were “dummy”, and one observer was gathering the state of all components.
 The main advantage would be debugging and coding in the same place.

 - Louis Dawkins & Adam Pearless - The Lightning Process Builder